Table of Contents

 Where To Stay In Mammoth Lakes

-During the summer, you’ll encounter many through-hikers attempting to complete the John Muir Trail or the even-more-daunting Pacific Crest Trail.
+During the summer, you’ll encounter through-hikers attempting to complete the John Muir Trail or the daunting Pacific Crest Trail.
 And, during the winter, you’ll see plenty of van lifers hanging out between ski sessions.

-But most visitors to Mammoth Lakes opt to stay in town at a hotel or rental condo.
+But most visitors to Mammoth Lakes stay in town at a hotel or rental property.
 The Mammoth Lakes Village (specifically The Village Lodge) is a big draw for families because it’s convenient.
-Our picks are:
+Our top picks for lodging are:

 This lakeside lodge is nearly a century old which means it’s big on quaintness but small on modern conveniences.
-Book a cabin for more privacy, and reserve a spot at their delicious Lakefront Restaurant.
+Book a cabin for more privacy, and be sure to reserve a spot at their delicious Lakefront Restaurant.

 During the winter months, book a room at the family-owned Austria Hof, which is walkable to the slopes.
-It’s more basic and rustic than other spots, but what it lacks in decor makes up for spirit.
-The basement bar is one of the main spots for apres ski.
+It’s more salt-of-the-earth and rustic than other spots, but what it lacks in decor makes up for spirit.
+Also, the basement bar is one of the more happening spots in town for a no-frills apres ski.

 For Families: Juniper Springs Resort

-Located near the family-friendly Eagle Lodge area of the resort (read: beginner runs and ski school), this slope-side hotel gets pricey in high season but is uber convenient.
+Located near the family-friendly Eagle Lodge area of the resort (read: beginner runs and ski school), this slope-side hotel gets pricey in high season but that’s because it’s uber convenient.
 It’s also one of the only hotels in town with pools and hot tubs, a major plus after a long day of activity or if you’re traveling with kids.

 Day Trips From Mammoth Lakes